“How far is Temp Pines, exactly?”, inquired Sakaki.

 After our exchange in the morning, we started our journey to catch up with the Karma who was pursuing the Gashadokuro.

 “I guess’ just up ahead’ is a day’s ‘worth of walking’ to you southerners…”, having said that, I used my elbow to nudge Sakaki.

 “Haha, it’s fine, really!
 The region is really big after all, he’s stating a fact.”, Nadiah cheerfully said, trying to break the awkwardness.
 “You know, it’s really humid here, don’t you guys perspire a lot under those… Jackets…?”

 She is right, the climate down south is indeed very wet.
 The land littered with trees that form a dense canopy.
-Several outliers pierce the dense ceiling in triumph, while the rest compete for what little light that trickles through, reminiscent of the corrupt officials feeding off the average farmer.
+Several outliers pierce the dense ceiling in triumph, while the rest compete for what little light that trickle through, reminiscent of the corrupt officials feeding off the average farmer.

 “Yes, I’m drenched…”, I detested.

 Sweating is one thing, but perspiration leaving your body sticky as it dries feels just odious.

 He turned to look at me with a smile on his face, trying to not break up.

 “Do you know that feeling when your skin sticks together because of the sweat and pulling it apart give you chills down your spine?”